Jihed503/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker
-Using DOM selectors and event listeners, build a single page app that allows users to create their own pixel art.
+Using DOM selectors and event listeners, built a single page app that allows users to create their own pixel art.